 RENT A HOUSE

 Renting a house is a great way to feel at home.
-VRBO – Vacation Rentals By Owner added a whole new dimension to scuba diving vacation travel options.
-There are local property management companies on each island as well.
+You can add a whole new dimension to scuba diving vacation when you consider all the travel options.
+There are local property management companies on each island.
 From studios to multi-family homes, you can find the perfect fit.
 Homes offer the added amenity of a kitchen.
 This lets you go grocery shopping and make your own food in addition to the option of eating out.
 If you would like to be further away from the hustle and bustle of town, yet not be afflicted with the problem of eating out every meal, renting your own home is a great alternative.
 Private diving services are also available for those that wish to have a more intimate diving experience with their own group.
 Before taking your next scuba diving vacation, check with a property manager for unique options.